jchen302023/emp_Puntu/README.md

 ### - Conclusion:
 - Binary Searches operate faster than Linear Searches (especially with numbers at higher indexes)
-- My computer doubles as a radiator too
+- My computer doubles as a heater too